fuhoi/project-euler/problem-001/README.md

 * Sequence contains unique list of numbers (no duplicates)

 ## Test cases
+* Sequence with a range beginning at 1 and ending at 10 with a denominator of 3 and 5 would contain 3, 5, 6 and 9 with a total of 23
 * Sequence with a range beginning at 1 and ending at 10 with a denominator of 1 would contain 1, 2, 3, 4, 5, 6, 7, 8 and 9 with a total of 45
 * Sequence with a range beginning at 1 and ending at 10 with a denominator of 2 would contain 2, 4, 6 and 8 with a total of 20
 * Sequence with a range beginning at 1 and ending at 10 with a denominator of 1 and 2 would contain 1, 2, 3, 4, 5, 6, 7, 8 and 9 with a total of 45